-- A. The minimum supervisory hours required by the Government are specified on the post exhibit. - B. In the event that the Government determines that the supervision provided by the Contractor is insufficient to effectively manage the Security Officers, the Government and Contractor shall meet to discuss the Contractor's Supervision plan and ways in which the Contractor's performance can be improved.
+- A. The minimum supervisory hours required by the Government will be specified on each task order. - B. In the event that the Government determines that the supervision provided by the Contractor is insufficient to effectively manage the Security Officers, the Government and Contractor shall meet to discuss the Contractor's Supervision plan and ways in which the Contractor's performance can be improved.